JetBrains/kotlin-web-site/docs/topics/java-read-scanner.md

 import java.util.Scanner
 ```

-Initialize the scanner by creating a `System.in` object that represents the standard input stream and dictates how to read the data.
+Initialize the scanner by passing a `System.in` object that represents the standard input stream and dictates how to read the data.
 In this example, we assign the object to a variable called `scanner`:

 ```Kotlin